Meet Frankenstein, my wind-damaged ‘Washington Naval’ orange tree!

-It’s January here in Northern California and today I ate the first (of many) oranges off my ‘Washington Navel’ tree.
+It’s January here in Northern California and today I ate the first orange off my beloved orange tree.

-I love that first, sweet-with-a-hint-of-sour-taste the season’s first orange gives me.
+I love that first, sweet-with-a-hint-of-sour-taste from the season’s first fruit.

-This is the tree I recommend for my clients, as it’s the first to ripen in our area (in contrast to a Valencia orange which ripens in the summer).
+‘Washington Naval’ is the variety I recommend for my clients, as the fruit ripens in the late winter (in contrast to a Valencia orange which ripens in the summer).

-All citrus needs to be protected from freezing temperatures – which seem to be occurring in my area with more and more consistency.
-This is a particular risk you take when planting this winter-bearing variety.
+All citrus needs to be protected from freezing temperatures, which seem to be occurring here with more and more consistency.

-An unusually cold frost in the mid-twenties can severely damage or possibly ruin an entire crop.
+Unusually cold temps in the mid-twenties can severely damage or possibly ruin an entire crop.

 Also, once your tree is heavy with fruit pay close attention to unexpected strong winds and heavy rain which can weigh down your tree and cause it to split in half.

-I had forgotten to prop up the branches of my tree and watched in horror as 50 MPH winds ripped through my garden.
+One fateful winter, I completely forgot to prop up the branches of my tree and watched in horror as 50 MPH winds ripped through my garden.

-The winds split my tree down the middle – EIGHT INCHES FROM THE GROUND!
+The wind split my tree down the middle – TWELVE INCHES FROM THE GROUND!
 I kid you not.

 I was frantic, as this tree is such an important part of my garden not only because I love the fruit, but because it blocks an unsightly view of my neighbor’s roofline.

-It would take me years to get another tree to grow to that size (and I’m not exactly known for my patience!)
+It would take me years to get another tree to grow to that size again!

 My neighbors helped to hoist the tree back together, pulling it with a winch (that’s how heavy it was!) and we bolted the trunk together ‘Frankenstein-style’.